 Learn more about what you should expect in week five.

 At this stage, your baby doesn’t look like a baby yet.
-The embryo is growing quickly, but it is still very small, about the size of a pen tip.
-The American Pregnancy Association estimates that your baby is about 1/10th of an inch long.
+The embryo is growing quickly, but it’s still very small, about the size of a pen tip.
+The National Health Service estimates that your baby is about two millimeters.

 Your body is gearing up to go through big changes too.
 Pregnancy hormone levels are rapidly rising, and your uterus will begin to grow.
 You won’t look pregnant for a couple more months, but you may start to experience symptoms now.

 You may be able to detect your babies through an early ultrasound during week 5.
 Your babies are measured in millimeters at this point, but you might see two gestational sacs or even a couple of tiny fetal poles as the week goes on.

-Occasionally, there may be two gestational sacs at this early stage and find just one baby at a later ultrasound.
+Occasionally, you’ll detect two gestational sacs at this early stage, but only one baby at a later ultrasound.
 This is called vanishing twin syndrome.
 There’s often no clear reason for the loss.
 You may have cramping and bleeding, or you may have no symptoms at all.

 Pregnancy symptoms are unique and unpredictable.
 Two women can each have healthy pregnancies without any of the same symptoms.
 Likewise, you may have had bad nausea in your first pregnancy, but no morning sickness this time around.

 The swiftly rising levels of the hormones human chorionic gonadotropin (hCG) and progesterone are responsible for many of the pregnancy symptoms you experience.
 You can expect any of the following symptoms in week five of pregnancy: